 - Pay back less than you owe over one or two payments, or

-The problem with the first two options is that the collection agency or credit card company is going to want you to fill out a financial statement before doing so.
+The problem with the first two options is that the collection agency, its lawyers, or the credit card company is going to want you to fill out a financial statement before doing so.
 They are going to want you to disclose your other debts and assets (e.g., bank accounts, other cars, campers).
 Filling out this sheet can come back to haunt you.

 Let's say you enter into an agreement to pay back the debt at $300 per month after giving the collector a financial statement.
 In that financial statement you disclose you work at the local library, have a bank account in Lowell, and have a 2010 camper you keep for vacations.

 After a few months your debts get out of control and you miss a couple $300 payments.
-Now, the collector can potentially attach your library wages, attempt to garnish you Lowell checking account, or put a lien on your camper.
-That is because you gave them the information necessary for them to attach to your property or wages.Call Us Early Before You Make A Misstep
+Now, the collector can potentially attach your library wages, attempt to garnish your Lowell checking account, or put a lien on your camper.
+That is because you gave their lawyers the information necessary for them to attach to your property or wages.Call A Lowell Bankruptcy Lawyer Early Before You Make A Misstep

 What are your options then?
-The key is to call us early.
-We can walk you through the process and limit your risk exposure from collectors and other creditors.
-We can reach out to your creditors and get you the most favorable agreement possible.
+The key is to call an experienced Lowell Bankruptcy Lawyer early.
+An attorney can walk you through the process and limit your risk exposure from collectors and other creditors.
+A lawyer can also reach out to your creditors and get you the most favorable agreement possible.